enthdegree/efbpad/README.md

 Pre-built packages are available [here](https://mega.nz/folder/mU4kQa7L#9MGGHw2HltTiviuZUtqynw).

 - On the Kobo, install [kfmon](https://github.com/NiLuJe/kfmon) and [nickelmenu](https://pgaskin.net/NickelMenu/) if you don't already have them.
-- Merge the contents of the package with the Kobo's `/mnt/onboard` (n.b. there are files starting with `.`).
-Alternatively, put the tarball in `/mnt/onboard/.kobo/KoboRoot.tgz` and reboot.
+- Put the .tgz package at `/mnt/onboard/.kobo/KoboRoot.tgz` and reboot.
+Alternatively, merge the contents of the package with the Kobo's `/mnt/onboard` (n.b. there are files starting with `.`).
 Either of these will create an efbpad entry in kfmon, nickelmenu and koreader's Tools menu.

 ## Usage

  - Before starting, pair your bluetooth keyboard to the Kobo through the Kobo UI.
- - While your keyboard is set to try & pair with the Kobo, run efbpad.
+ - While the keyboard is set to pair with the Kobo, run efbpad.
 Once the keyboard is found it will present the terminal.
- - efbpad shuts down and cleans up when the keyboard disconnects, when the shell terminates, or if it doesn't find a keyboard to use within 5 seconds of launch.
+ - efbpad shuts down when the keyboard disconnects, when the shell terminates, or when it doesn't find a keyboard within ~5 seconds of start.

 ### Controlling fbpad
-`fbpad` control sequences have been moved to a fifo in `/mnt/onboard/.adds/efbpad/run/fbpad_[pid]`.
+Upstream `fbpad` reads some escaped control sequences `M-[...]`.
-For example, to reload the clrfile (fonts and colors config), try running `echo -n -e '\x05' > /mnt/onboard/.adds/efbpad/run/fbpad_[pid]`.
+For compatibility this project moves those controls to a fifo `/tmp/efbpad/fbpad_fifo`.
+In the fifo control sequences the escape char `^[` is omitted.

-`fbpad` will look for fonts and colors according to the config `/mnt/onboard/.adds/efbpad/fbpad_clrfile`.
+`fbpad` looks for fonts and colors according to the config `/mnt/onboard/.adds/efbpad/fbpad_clrfile`.
-By default it will fall back to `/mnt/onboard/fonts/tf/{regular,bold,italic}.tf.`
+To reload the config run `echo -n -e '\x05' > /tmp/efbpad/fbpad_fifo`.
+As fallback it will use fonts `/mnt/onboard/fonts/tf/{regular,bold,italic}.tf`.

 The included fonts were produced on the kobo as so, running from a folder containing DejaVu ttfs:
 ```